supernovus/nano.php/README.md

 Many parts of this library set are designed to work with the [Nano.js](https://github.com/supernovus/nano.js) libraries for client side scripting.
 In the future further Nano themed library sets may be released.

+## Changes

+Version 5 takes the foundation from version 4, and builds upon it.
+The namespace has become \Nano\ as going forward I don't want to have version specific namespaces.
+A few of the changes from v4 to v5:

+ * Optimized Web Service experience.
+ * Separated Application Context from Router plugin.
+ * Removed any unusued libraries and plugins.
+ * Cleaned up database libraries.
+ * Changed controller foundation to be more streamlined.
+ * Completely overhauled authentication/authorization related code.

 ## Author